Interstate 4

 Interstate 4 (I-4) is an Interstate Highway located entirely within the US state of Florida, maintained by the Florida Department of Transportation (FDOT).
 Spanning 132.30 mi along a generally southwest–northeast axis, I-4 is entirely concurrent with State Road 400 (SR 400).
 In the west, I-4 begins at an interchange with I-275 in Tampa.
 I-4 intersects with several major expressways as it traverses Central Florida, including US Highway 41 (US 41) in Tampa; US 301 near Riverview; I-75 near Brandon; US 98 in Lakeland; US 27 in unincorporated Davenport; US 192 in Celebration; Florida's Turnpike in Orlando; and US 17 and US 92 in multiple junctions.
 In the east, I-4 ends at an interchange with I-95 in Daytona Beach, while SR 400 continues for roughly another 4 mi and ends at an intersection with US 1 on the city line of Daytona Beach and South Daytona.

 Construction on I-4 began in 1958; the first segment opened in 1959, and the entire highway was completed in 1965.
 The "I-4 Ultimate" project oversaw the construction of variable-toll express lanes and numerous redevelopments through the 21 mi stretch of highway extending from Kirkman Road (SR 435; exit 75) in Orlando to SR 434 (exit 94) in Longwood.
 The project broke ground in 2015, and the express lanes opened to traffic on February 26, 2022.
-Previously, the median of I-4 between Tampa and Orlando was the planned route of a now-canceled high-speed rail line.
-From a political standpoint, the "I-4 corridor" is a strategic region given the large number of undecided voters in a large swing state.
+Previously, the median of I-4 between Tampa and Orlando was the planned route of a now-canceled high-speed rail line; however, Brightline, an inter-city rail route, plans to use the I-4 right-of-way for their expansion of service to Tampa.
+From a political standpoint, the "I-4 corridor" is a strategic region given the large number of undecided voters in what has long been considered a swing state.